Air Force One returns to Washington area due to minor electrical issue, White House says

 A reporter on board said the lights in the press cabin of the aircraft went out briefly after takeoff, but no explanation was immediately offered.
 About half an hour into the flight reporters were told the plane would be turning around.

-Trump will board another aircraft and continue on with his trip to the World Economic Forum in Davos.
+Trump boarded another aircraft, an Air Force C-32, a modified Boeing 757 normally used by the president for domestic trips to smaller airports, and continued on with his trip to the World Economic Forum in Davos shortly after midnight.

 The two planes currently used as Air Force One have been flying for nearly four decades.
 Boeing has been working on replacements, but the program has faced a series of delays.
 The planes are heavily modified with survivability capabilities for the president for a range of contingencies, including radiation shielding and antimissile technology.
 They also include a variety of communications systems to allow the president to remain in contact with the military and issue orders from anywhere in the world.